 - Write a business plan which should include a foolproof marketing plan with actionable items and properly defined financial goals for your startup.

-- Decide the legal structure for your business, i.e. whether you will operate as a sole proprietorship or a partnership.
+- Decide your business’s legal structure, i.e., whether you will operate as a sole proprietorship or a partnership.

 - Name your business, and get it registered with the state department and/or get the certificate or d.b.a. (doing business as) in the county where you will conduct business.
 Follow this link for details about registering a business in Texas.